Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Who feels more like a man?

 The last question HP/AM asked was, “Do you wear underwear to feel sexy?”
 Sadly, 54% of respondents said no. I want to cry. :'( Guys, no reason not to feel sexy and confident by wearing a pair of fantastic underwear.
-And today, with so many brands developing new styles of men’s underwear, it is both easy and inexpensive to wear sexy underwear proudly.
+And today, with so many brands developing new men’s underwear styles, it is easy and inexpensive to wear sexy underwear proudly.

 YouGov’s August 2016 survey focused on British men and found that overall, 37% of respondents preferred boxer shorts (“loose boxers”), 27% preferred briefs, and 25% wanted boxer briefs (“tight boxers”).
 I love comparisons, and with YouGov and HP/AM polling men in the same year, these two polls directly compare underwear differences across the Atlantic Ocean.
 While the numbers for boxer briefs are all over the place, it is striking how consistent the numbers for briefs are across the past three polls: around 1/4 of respondents always preferred briefs.